SentinelVote/website/docs/documentation/developer-documentation.md

 ## Deployment and Maintenance

-- Deploying APIs on fly.io through dockerization for cloud deployment.
+- Deployed with [Fablo](https://github.com/hyperledger-labs/fablo) on cloud infrastructure using Vercel Edge Network and DigitalOcean.